soderlind/move-domains-to-afd/README.md

 - After you've created the zones in Azure DNS, get the nameservers per zone and tell the registrar to change them.

-The `az` cli command below will create a csv-file, with zone and nameservers per line.
+The `az` command below will create a csv-file, with zone and nameservers per line.

 ```shell
 az network dns zone list --resource-group MY-DNS-RG --output json | jq -r '[.[] | {zone: .name, nameservers: .nameServers[]}] | map({zone,nameservers}) | (first | keys_unsorted) as $keys | map([to_entries[] | .value]) as $rows | $keys,$rows[] | @csv' > zones-with-nameservers.csv